LightPython/Hist/README.md

 ## How to use.
-If you want to write a history of python interpreter to file, type as below on python interpreter:
+If you want to write a history of python interpreter to file, type as below on python interpreter after written a program of interpreter:

 	import hist
 	hist.hist.make("filename")